-Thanks to its rich history, cultural and natural resources, and its location in the Atlanta metro area, Cherokee County, Ball Ground and Waleska continue to attract many new residents and businesses.
+Thanks to its rich history, cultural and natural resources, and its location in the Atlanta metro area, Ball Ground continue to attract many new residents and businesses.
 All of this translates to increased growth pressure.
-The population of these areas has increased dramatically over the last 20 years and development has boomed along with it, making a rural county more suburban and in some areas even urban.
+The population of these areas has increased dramatically in recent years and development has boomed along with it, making a rural county more suburban and in some areas even urban.
 Land development can be a burden on the existing infrastructure, such as roads, parks, public safety, etc. Care must be taken to make sure sufficient capacity exists to support proposed developments.